 - The Doom series presents two notable examples...

-- Final Doom had the secret level "Go 2 It" - absolutely masochistic number of monsters, including a LOT of unfortunately-placed Cyberdemons.
+- The Plutonia Experiment, one half of Final Doom, had the secret level "Go 2 It" - absolutely masochistic number of monsters, including a LOT of unfortunately-placed Cyberdemons.
 Casual players will spend hours struggling through this level to absolutely no avail.

 - Master Levels for Doom II had "Bad Dream," a secret level in the file TEETH.WAD.
 While the solution to this level is actually quite simple, being confronted with dozens of Cyberdemons at once allows the level to live up to its name.